-- The person who has received an allegation, or witnessed an event will immediately inform the Headteacher (or the Chair of Governors if the allegation is against the Headteacher) make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc. this should then be signed and dated (see Appendix 2). - The Headteacher where appropriate will take steps to secure the immediate safety of children and any urgent medical needs. - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children. - The Headteacher may need to clarify any information regarding the allegation; no person will be interviewed at this stage.
+- The person who has received an allegation or witnessed an event will immediately inform the Headteacher (or the Chair of Governors if the allegation is against the Headteacher).
+They should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated (see Appendix 2). - The Headteacher (or where the allegation is against the Headteacher, the Chair or Governors) where appropriate will take steps to secure the immediate safety of children and any urgent medical needs. - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children. - The Headteacher may need to clarify any information regarding the allegation; no person will be interviewed at this stage.